dillionnason/md5ref/README.md

 # MD5 Message-Digest Algorithm

-This is an edited version of the reference implementation found in [RFC1321](docs/rfc1321.txt).
-None of the core algorithm has been touched, only bugfixes for 64-bit machines, some formatting changes, and some functions were removed from the driver code.
+This is an edited reference implementation of the MD5 algorithm, derived from the RSA Data Security, Inc. MD5 Message-Digest Algorithm ([RFC1321](https://www.rfc-editor.org/rfc/rfc1321.txt)).
+None of the core functionality of the algorithm has been touched, only bugfixes for 64-bit machines, some formatting changes, and some functions were removed from the driver code.

 ## Changes